colbyprior/gob/Game Reference.md

 **Standard:** Attacking, casting spells etc. A standard action can be used to move again however the second move only counts as half distance.

-1. First all units take their move action simultaneously if possible.
-2. Afterwards resolve standard actions of each unit in any order.
-3. If anyone was unable to take their move action initially due to being engaged may now move.

 ## Combat
 ### Melee combat
 The attacker and the target of the attack both roll their **strength** skill.
 Whoever got higher wins the combat.
 If there is a tie then both units win the combat simultaneously.